 We have looked at common races of bee available to you.
 The choice of bees affects many aspects of your bees, including:

 - Propolis production

 - Resilience to cold weather

 - Tendency to swarm

-Local or remote?
+Local or Remote?

 Another factor, mostly relevant to a package of bees or a nuc (see below), is the geographic source of your bees.
 It is possible to have either shipped to you from anywhere in the country.
 As a general rule, though, PerfectBee doesn’t recommend this, for a number of reasons:

 - It’s more stress for the bees.
-This one is rather clear.
+This one is rather obvious.
 Though bees have been shipped successfully for many years, it’s just common sense that those picked up locally have less stress placed on them than ones arriving from afar.

 - Lower risk to the beekeeper.
 When you physically pick up bees locally from a supplier, you have the option to check things out first.
 This can be as basic as making sure the queen is included!
 While obviously very rare, a package or nuc has been known to arrive without a queen or maybe with some other negative indicator that can be easily determined when picking up locally.

 - Suitability to your region.
 A bee from Texas has a very different heritage to one from the frigid north.
 This manifests itself in various ways, such as the ability to overwinter (survive through the winter) and its genetic resistance to diseases or mites that may be relevant to your region.